stas00/porting/transformers/fairseq-wmt19/README.md

 Since this work involved many git commits, I wanted to make a clean PR, so I used the following technique to squash all the commits into one in a new branch.
 This kept all the initial commits in place if I wanted to access any of them later.

-The branch I was developing on was called `fair-wmt`, and the new branch that I was going to submit the PR from I named `fair-wmt-clean`, so what I did:
+The branch I was developing on was called `fair-wmt`, and the new branch that I was going to submit the PR from I named `fair-wmt-clean`, so here is what I did:

 ```
 git checkout master